Top Ten Ways to Get Involved

 The annual RPI Activities Fair is the best way for incoming students to start getting involved on campus.
 Each year, over 200 student clubs, organization, club sports, honor societies, and more gather in the AS&RC (commonly referred to as "the Armory") to recruit new members.
-The 2017 event will be held on Thursday, August 31st from 6:30pm-8:30pm.
+The 2018 event will be held on Wednesday, August 29th from 11pm-2pm.
 Here are some fun strategies to help you have a great experience at the Activities Fair!

 Within Rensselaer Union, students who join student government have the opportunity to make a real difference through either the Student Senate, Executive Board, or the Judicial Board.
 Information on freshman Student Senate elections and freshmen Executive Board applications are available within the first weeks of the semester.
 Contact the respective organizations for additional information.
 Even if you are not elected to a position, there are many opportunities to get involved through committees and special projects.